arthurfiorette/axios-cache-interceptor/docs/src/guide/invalidating-cache.md

 Take a look at this simple example:

-1. User list all available posts, server return an empty array.
+1. User lists all available posts, the server returns an empty array.
 2. User proceeds to create a new post, server returns 200 OK.
 3. Your frontend navigates to the post list page.
 4. The post list page still shows 0 posts because it had a recent cache for that request.